 - 1. Each student will be allotted to a faculty supervisor for mentoring. - 2.
 Mini project maybe targeted to achieve practical competences. - 3.
 Mini project shall have inter-disciplinary/ industry relevance. - 4.
 All the results obtained are to be clearly presented and documented with the reasons/explanations.

 22ECU02

 Up-skill Certification Course - II

-Instruction -

-Duration of SEE -

-SEE -

-CIE 25 Marks

-Credits 0.5
+-25 Marks 0.5